Efficient Hardware Implementation of Post-Quantum Cryptography using High-Level Synthesis

 by Oleksiy Lisovets, Master's Thesis, Ruhr-Universität-Bochum, June 2020.

+Modern smartphones often implement boot component encryption in order to addan obstacle for attackers who want to analyse and possibly exploit the device.
+This gives a false sense of security, as obscurity through encryption does not protect against vulnerabilities.
+In this thesis EM side-channel is used to analyse the hardware AES implementation ofa smartphone and to recover the hardware fused encryption key.
 Therefore, a BootROM exploit is used to deploy a payload in boot loader context, which allows communicating with the hardware AES engine.
 Furthermore, the payloadis used to expose a low latency interface to the CPU by repurposing a hardware button to become a GPIO output, as well as to modify the bootloaders crypto engine invokation function such that the exposed GPIO pin signals start and end of AES decryptions.
 This is then used as trigger signal which allows performing EM measurements for timing, SNRand correlation analysis, eventually leading to a CPA attack which recovers the hardware fused encryption key.
+The recovered key allows offline decryption of current and future firmware files for thetarget device model.